-69 2019; Igel et al., 2023).
-Still, having a resolved knowledge of secondary microseismic noise source distribution from 70 seismic data remains an issue with seismic stations mostly located on continents.
-Comparison between noise dis71 tribution from seismic data and spatially well-resolved numerical oceanic wave models shows satisfying similarities 72 (e.g., Ardhuin et al., 2011; Stutzmann et al., 2012; Nishida and Takagi, 2022; Zhang et al., 2023), also long-time seismic 73 data analysis could give feedback information to improve these models.
+Secondary microseismic sources are distributed globally, with strong sources in the Northern Hemisphere from October to March and strong sources in the Southern Hemisphere from April to September.
+Punctual direct observations of both surface and body waves from these sources were reported for extreme cyclones (e.g., Oliver, 1962; Vinnik, 1973).
+More recently, backprojection methods or match field processing followed by noise source inversion have allowed better images of source distributions in the 3-10 s period band (e.g., Neale et al., 2017; Meschede et al., 2019; Retailleau and Gualtieri, 2019; Igel et al., 2023).
+Still, having a resolved knowledge of secondary microseismic noise source distribution from seismic data remains an issue with seismic stations mostly located on continents.
+Besides the problem of instrumental coverage, the regularization needed at least in source inversion also limits the resolution.
+Comparison between noise distribution from seismic data and spatially well-resolved numerical oceanic wave models shows satisfying similarities (e.g., Ardhuin et al., 2011; Stutzmann et al., 2012; Nishida and Takagi, 2022; Zhang et al., 2023), and long-time seismic data analysis could give feedback information to improve these models.

-The WAVEWATCHIII (WW3DG, 2019) oceanographic hindcast model sub-product, computed by IFREMER (Ard-74 huin et al., 2011), allows comparison with a default 3 hours resolution to seismic data.
-Its accuracy has been eval-75 uated in several studies and seismic application fields (e.g., Ardhuin et al., 2011; Stutzmann et al., 2012; Gualtieri 76 et al., 2014; Farra et al., 2016; Tomasetto et al., 2024).
-However, using these models to compute seismic proxies, such 77 as spectrograms (see the Appendix) or cross-correlations, requires geophysics and ocean sciences knowledge.
-We 78 present WMSAN for Wave Model Sources of Ambient Noise, a user-friendly Python package to help seismologists 79 model their observations through maps of ambient noise sources from WW3 outputs, but also to compute spectro-80 grams (e.g., Ardhuin et al., 2011; Stutzmann et al., 2012; Lecocq et al., 2020) and seismic noise correlations (Ermert 81 et al., 2020).
-82
+The WAVEWATCHIII (WW3DG, 2019) oceanographic hindcast model sub-product, computed by IFREMER (Ardhuin et al., 2011), allows comparison, with a default 3 hours resolution, to seismic data.
+Its accuracy has been evaluated in several studies and seismic application fields (e.g., Ardhuin et al., 2011; Stutzmann et al., 2012; Gualtieri et al., 2014; Farra et al., 2016; Tomasetto et al., 2024).
+However, using these models to compute seismic proxies, such as spectrograms (see the Appendix) or cross-correlations, requires knowledge of geophysics and ocean sciences.
+We present WMSAN for Wave Model Sources of Ambient Noise, a user-friendly Python package to help seismologists model their observations through maps of ambient noise sources from WW3 outputs, and also to compute spectrograms (e.g., Ardhuin et al., 2011; Stutzmann et al., 2012; Lecocq et al., 2020) and seismic noise correlations (Ermert et al., 2020).

-Significant wave height, defined as the mean wave height of the third of the highest waves, should not be used as 83 a proxy for seismic noise amplitude because the exact source mechanism has to be taken into account.
-We intend 84 to physically describe seismic noise generation, considering bathymetry and wave-induced pressure in the water 85 column.
-This package aims to be a useful tool for data analysis in ambient noise studies and to pave the way for 86 further cooperation between seismology and oceanography.
-WMSAN will stay an open and collaborative package 87 that aims to connect with other codes such as noisi (Ermert et al., 2020).
-For now, this package focuses exclusively 88 on the secondary microseismic peak, however, other forcing, such as hum and primary microseisms, could also be 89 implemented.
-90
+Significant wave height, defined as the mean wave height of the third of the highest waves, should not be used as a proxy for seismic noise amplitude because the exact source mechanism has to be taken into account.
+We intend to physically describe seismic noise generation, considering bathymetry and wave-induced pressure close to the ocean surface.
+This package aims to be a useful tool for data analysis in ambient noise studies and to pave the way for further cooperation between seismology and oceanography.
+WMSAN will stay an open and collaborative package that aims to connect with other codes such as noisi (Ermert et al., 2020).
+For now, this package focuses exclusively on the secondary microseismic peak; however, other forcing, such as hum and primary microseisms, could also be implemented.

 This report will first describe the main theory underpinning the WW3 products and how it can be used to build secondary microseism source maps, synthetic spectrograms, and synthetic cross-correlations.
 Then, detailed examples describe this package's applications.
-Each example described here can be found as the default Jupyter Notebooks tutorial, a summary of currently available examples can be found in the Appendix Table 1.
+Table 1 summarizes the available outputs of the WM-SAN package, their definitions, and illustrations in the following report.
+Each example described here can be found in a Jupyter Notebooks tutorial, and a summary of currently available notebook examples can be found in the Appendix Table 2.
 Details on the software accessibility, performance, and documentation can be found in the Data and Code Availability section, and the Appendix.

-7 2 Theory: Secondary Microseisms Modeling
+2 Theory: Secondary Microseisms Modeling